json-everything/json-everything-docs/_docs/schema/vocabs.md

 _JsonSchema.Net_ v6 includes updates to support [Native AOT applications](https://learn.microsoft.com/en-us/dotnet/core/deploying/native-aot/).
 Please be sure to read the main AOT section on the [overview page](/schema/basics#aot).

-First, you'll need to add `[JsonSerializable]` attributes for any custom keywords.
+First, on your serialization context, you'll need to add `[JsonSerializable]` attributes for any custom keywords.

 ```c#
 [JsonSerializable(typeof(MyKeyword))]